ntljnsv/HeteroGNNRecSystem/README.md

 # HeteroGNNRecSystem
-Heterogeneous GNN for Classification and RecSystem
+Heterogeneous GNN for product classification and recommendation system using Amazon product co-purchasing network data.